DL-DRL: A double-level deep reinforcement learning approach for large-scale task scheduling of multi-UAV: Introduction

-Recently, to solve the large-scale task scheduling problem of multi-UAV, several studies decompose the original problem into some subproblems, which are then solved via conventional heuristic methods \cite{liuIterativeTwophaseOptimization2021, zitouniDistributedSolutionMultirobot2021}.In this way, the problem complexity can be effectively reduced, making these methods have the potential to solve large-scale problems.
-However, hand-engineered rules are still the main issue that limits the performance and generality of these methods.
-With the prosperity of deep learning (DL) and reinforcement learning (RL), deep reinforcement learning (DRL) is wildly used in games \cite{mnihHumanlevelControlDeep2015a, zhuOnlineMinimaxNetwork2022}, robotics \cite{zhaoSimtoRealTransferDeep2020}, and natural language processing \cite{luketinaSurveyReinforcementLearning2019}.
-Recently, DRL is also popularly applied in combinatorial optimization problems (COP), such as vehicle routing problem (VRP) \cite{luLearningbasedIterativeMethod2019}, traveling salesman problem (TSP) \cite{zhengCombiningReinforcementLearning2021}, and orienteering problem (OP) \cite{gamaReinforcementLearningApproach2021a}.
-DRL can self-learn a decision-making policy to quickly engender a high-quality solution without human intervention.
-However, when the problem scale increases, the decision space expands sharply, which may lead to an unstable training process of the DRL model, and make the model difficult to converge \cite{maHierarchicalReinforcementLearning2021}.
+To tackle the large-scale task scheduling for multi-UAV, a number of recent studies decompose the original problem into several subproblems, which are then solved by conventional heuristics~\cite{liuIterativeTwophaseOptimization2021, zitouniDistributedSolutionMultirobot2021}.
+In this way, the computation complexity could be effectively reduced, thus making the decomposition scheme more favorable for handling large-scale problems.
+However, the hand-crafted heuristics in those methods may still hold back the performance, as they fail to leverage the underlying pattern among the problem instances to improve the overall performance.
+On the other hand, with the advances of deep learning (DL) and reinforcement learning (RL), deep reinforcement learning (DRL) has been widely explored in games \cite{mnihHumanlevelControlDeep2015a, zhuOnlineMinimaxNetwork2022}, robotics \cite{zhaoSimtoRealTransferDeep2020}, and natural language processing \cite{luketinaSurveyReinforcementLearning2019}.
+Recently, DRL is also intensively applied in combinatorial optimization problems (COPs), such as capacitated vehicle routing problem (CVRP) \cite{luLearningbasedIterativeMethod2019}, traveling salesman problem (TSP) \cite{zhengCombiningReinforcementLearning2021}, and orienteering problem (OP) \cite{gamaReinforcementLearningApproach2021a}.
+In contrast to the conventional heuristics with hand-crafted rules, DRL is able to automatically learn a decision-making policy in a data-driven manner by leveraging the underlying pattern among the COP instances.
+However, when the problem scales up, the decision space in DRL also expands sharply, which may cause unstable training and undesirable performance \cite{maHierarchicalReinforcementLearning2021}.